 - Prepared broccolini, for serving

 - Using a mallet, pound down the chicken breasts/thighs into ½ inch thickness.
 Sprinkle a pinch of salt and pepper on both sides of the chicken.

 - In a 2 cup measuring cup or a small bowl, combine the chicken broth, lemon juice, garlic, and red pepper flakes.

 - Position a rack in the lower third of the oven and preheat the oven to 375ºF.

-- Heat the olive oil in a large oven-safe skillet over medium high heat.
-Add the chicken and allow to brown on both sides for 2-3 minutes per side.
-Don't worry if the chicken isn't cooked completely, we'll finish it in the oven.
+- Heat the olive oil in a large oven-safe skillet over medium-high heat.
+Add the chicken and allow it to brown on both sides for 2-3 minutes per side.
+Don't worry if the chicken isn't cooked thoroughly; we'll finish it in the oven.
 Remove the chicken to a plate.

-- Reduce the flame to medium, add the shallots to the skillet along with the chicken broth mixture.
+- Reduce the flame to medium, and add the shallots to the skillet along with the chicken broth mixture.
 Using a whisk, scrape the bottom of the pan so all the brown bits are loosened.
-Kick the heat back up to medium high and let sauce come to a simmer.
+Kick the heat back up to medium-high and let sauce come to a simmer.
 Continue to cook the sauce for 10-15 minutes or until about ⅓ cup of the sauce remains.

 - Use boneless skinless chicken breasts/thighs that about the same thickness.
 I pounded mine down to about ½ inch.